Charity gives free computers to local children in need

-BT to help disadvantaged children with home schooling, offering six months free internet access.
+BT to help disadvantaged children with home schooling.
 In partnership with the DfE, SHS, Raspberry Pi & the Bloomfield Trust

 BT News Article - June 16, 2020